PabloCorso/elma-tcg/README.md

 You can put any number of Kuskis online that started this turn as offline.

-If a battle is ongoing, any number of online Kuskis can enter the battle.
-When Kuskis enter a battle, their times are update immediately, if applicable.
+If a battle is ongoing, any number of online Kuskis can enter that battle.
+When Kuskis enter a battle, their times are updated immediately, if applicable.

 #### 6. Clean up
 If you have more than seven cards in your hand, choose and discard cards until you have only seven.